Gerres cinereus

-Gerres cinereus, also known by its common name yellowfin mojarra is a species from the family Gerreidae.
-The species was originally described by Johann Julius Walbaum in 1792, in the mullet genus Mugil, as they mainly inhabit salt and brackish waters, but will enter fresh water.
+The yellowfin mojarra (Gerres cinereus) is a species mojarra in the family Gerreidae.
+The species was originally described by Johann Julius Walbaum in 1792, as part the mullet genus Mugil.
+They mainly inhabit salt and brackish waters, but will enter fresh water.
 The species displays an ability akin to gyroscopic stability, allowing it to remain in a remarkably static spatial position relative to the water flowing around it.
-Compared to other fish in this family, the Gerres cinereus are of least concern when it comes to endangerment.
-Their species thrives in large numbers across their distribution.
+Compared to other fish in this family, this species is listed as least concern on the IUCN red list.
+This species thrives in large numbers across its distribution.
 Their large abundance also makes them a great resource for commercial fisheries today.
-Although they are not fish in high demand for taste, their distribution and availability in shallow coastal areas make them easy to profit from.
+Although not in high demand, their distribution and availability in shallow coastal areas make them an easy target for fisheries.
 In Mexico, they generate approximately $9.5 million in revenue per year.

 Description

 The family Gerreidae is a widely distributed and diverse group.
 The family includes over 50 different nominal species.
 Frequent confusion exists between the varying species in the Gerreidae family, but the Yellowfin mojarra's morphology can give insight into its distinguishing features.
 The body of the Yellowfin mojarra follows a compressed, slim shape with a dorsal profile that is uniformly convex.
 Their jaws protrude slightly and have terminal mouth structures.
 They are identified through their stark silver color on their body with no dark stripes along their scales.
 They do, however, have about 6 to 8 vertical bars on their sides.
 The spinous dorsal, pelvic, and caudal fins have a deep yellow or golden color, but all other fins are darker in color.
 Covering most of the body are the thin, overlapping ctenoid scales that contribute to their silver-like appearance.
 The caudal fins are deeply forked and homocercal.
 They have two long, continuous dorsal fins.
 The first dorsal fin is spiny, but forms in a rigid, short, curved shape.
 The second dorsal fin extends all the way to the caudal and is made up of softer rays, but is slightly larger in size compared to the first dorsal fin.
 Juveniles often have darker bars along their sides with light yellow tints on their fins.
 As they age into adulthood, these bars become lighter, and the yellow tint becomes more pronounced.
-These fish can also have separate sexes but often do not reach sexual maturity until age 2.
-They breed all year round, but most often peak in August.
+These fish are gonochoristic but do not reach sexual maturity until two years of age.
+They breed all year round, peaking in August.